Baratza Forte vs Mazzer Mini Comparison Table

 Do you live in a household filled with rabid coffee drinkers?
 Does coffee play a prominent role in your business or busy office?

-If you answered yes to either of those questions, and if you want to maximize the flavor of the drinks you produce, then you need a high quality, commercial grade grinder, and if that’s true, then you’re going to love this piece!
+If you answered yes to either of those questions, and if you want to maximize the flavor of the drinks you produce, then you need a high quality, commercial-grade grinder, and if that’s true, then you’re going to love this piece!

 In the sections that follow, we’ll compare the Baratza Forte vs Mazzer mini.
 Two astonishingly good grinders with the capacity and capability to handle just about anything you can throw at it.